Date: August 4-8, 2025

 12:00 - 01:00 Lunch (on your own)

-01:00 - 01:45 Lecture 2: Introduction to basic NGS data, Data processing, and formats (Anders Albrechtsen)
+01:00 - 01:45 Lecture 2: Intro to basic NGS data, data processing and formats (Anders Albrechtsen)

-01:45 - 03:15 Computer exercises II ( break at 02.15)
+01:45 - 03:15 Computer exercises II (break at 02.15)

-03:30 - 04:15 Research lecture by Patrícia Pečnerová.
+03:30 - 04:15 Research lecture by TBA.

 04:15 - 07:00 Reception/social mixer